This recipe comes from our Keto Creamer.

 The ketogenic diet usually steers you clear of adding milk of any sort to your recipes because of the milk sugars.
 And skim milk is definitely a no-no!
 There are 23 grams of carbs in half a cup of skim milk.

 OMG!
-I added the thick (whipping) cream and it was heaven.
+We added the thick (whipping) cream and it was heaven.
 If you have nothing against milk products and want a very smooth mocha in the morning, this is it.
 You can add a quarter cup or a half cup, warm it up and mix it into your hot coffee.
 You’ll never buy Starbucks again (unless they learn this recipe).

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.